LudwigSimonsson/LudwigSimonsson/README.md

 Hi 👋 My name is Ludwig Simonsson
 =================================

-Data Science & Security Enthusiast!
+Data Science & Security Enthusiast! (who happens to be a teacher as well)
 ----------------------------------

 I've been active within the data science and pentesting world for quite some time, but am now broadening my views and skills as the classes I teach also has become wider.